 Let’s just get the nastiest part over with first — what do you do with the waste in your child’s diaper?

 Well, it depends.
 If your baby is exclusively breastfed you don’t have to do anything, because breastfed poop is water-soluble and can be placed directly into your storage system.

-If you see baby’s waste is solid in any way, I recommend either scraping or rinsing the diaper out before tossing it into your storage system.
+If you see baby’s poop is solid in any way, I recommend either scraping or rinsing the diaper out before tossing it into your storage system.
 Leaving stool can cause some major stink problems, and can also lead to mold or bacteria overgrowth even maggots if left too long.

 As your baby gets older and their stools become more solid, there are several ways to remove waste from the diaper.

 - Spatula: If the stool is soft and sticky, a spatula or plastic spoon, dedicated specifically for this task, can be used to scrape the poop off of the diaper into the toilet.
 Make sure to rinse the spatula off after use and keep it in a designated spot in the bathroom.

 - Diaper sprayer: The easiest solution — and our favorite, by far — is to purchase a diaper sprayer and attach it to the back of the toilet.
 It works like a shower to spray the stool into the toilet bowl without much work from you.
 There are even YouTube videos on how to make one yourself if you’re on a budget.

 - Dunk And Swish: Not my favorite method, but it’s what my grandmother used to do.
 With this, you simply place the diaper, waste-side-down, into the toilet bowl and swish it around in the water until the diaper is clean.
 If you go this route, I recommend gloves.

 - Shake it: If your baby’s stool is solid this method will work great.
 You just simply shake the waste out into the toilet.
 No dunking your hands in, no cleaning of the spatula, no rinsing off the diaper required.

 Storing Dirty Cloth Diapers